Typhoon Bopha: Meteorological history

 On November 23, the United States Joint Typhoon Warning Center (JTWC) reported that a tropical disturbance had persisted, about 350 nmi to the south of Pohnpei in the Federated States of Micronesia.
 At the time, bands of atmospheric convection were flaring around the disturbances poorly defined low-level circulation centre, while the system was located in an area of moderate vertical windshear with sea-surface temperatures of 28–30 C. Over the next couple of days, the system's low-level circulation centre slowly consolidated further and came under the influence of a developing anticyclone, which allowed vertical windshear to become more favourable for tropical cyclogenesis.
 On November 25, the JTWC and the Japan Meteorological Agency (JMA) reported that disturbance had developed into a tropical depression, with the former classifying it as Tropical Depression 26W.
 At this time the system was located about 285 nmi to the southeast of Chuuk State and was moving towards the west-northwest, along the southern edge of a subtropical ridge of high pressure that was located to the south of Japan.

 On November 26, the movement became nearly stationary as the center organized further.
-Later that day, the JMA upgraded the depression to Tropical Storm Bopha (1224), and early on November 27 the JTWC followed suit after a strong burst of thunderstorms over the center.
+Later that day, the JMA upgraded the depression to a tropical storm named Bopha (1224), (Note: The name Bopha (Khmer: បុប្ផា, [boʔ.pʰɑː]) was contributed by Cambodia and is a feminine given name meaning "flower" in Khmer.) and early on November 27 the JTWC followed suit after a strong burst of thunderstorms over the center.
 Its westward motion increased on November 28, later becoming west-southwestward.
 The convection gradually became better organized and wrapped into the center, indicative of a strengthening storm.
 However, early on November 29 the appearance degraded, with the thunderstorms limited to the southern periphery due to reduced outflow to the south.
 The circulation became exposed, and the JTWC noted that Bopha was unable to intensify significantly due to its low latitude and correspondingly low Coriolis effect.
 Late on November 29, convection increased, aided by warm waters and low wind shear.
 At 00:00 UTC on November 30, the JMA upgraded Bopha to a severe tropical storm.
 A few hours later, the JTWC upgraded the storm to a typhoon, and the JMA followed suit at 18:00 UTC that day.
 At that time, Bopha was located about 980 km (610 mi) east-southeast of Palau.